xynehq/play/GETTING_STARTED.md

 ## 🔧 **Configuration Files Explained**

 ### **What are Config Files?**
-Configuration files tell SFT-Play how to train your model.
+Configuration files tell Xyne-Play how to train your model.
 Think of them as recipes:

 ```yaml
 # configs/my_config.yaml